 - Dr. Michael Richards has been a member of Children’s Foundation board since its inaugural year, 2013, and will now serve as board treasurer.
 He is currently managing partner at Kirke Financial Services LLC and vice chairman of Quatro Composites LLC.
 He has an active management role in several other portfolio companies.
 Previously Dr. Richards spent 22 years in the practice of general internal and administrative medicine.
 He was CEO of Iowa Physicians Clinic and served as the initial chief medical officer of the Iowa Health (now UnityPoint Health).

-“The members of the Foundation board play a vital role in our endeavor to ensure every child has access to the best specialized health care available,” said Theresa Pesch, RN, president of the Children’s Hospitals and Clinics of Minnesota Foundation.
+“The members of the Foundation board play a vital role in our endeavor to ensure every child has access to the best specialized health care available,” said Theresa Pesch, RN, president of the Children’s Minnesota Foundation.
 “As we welcome these new board members and officers, I’m confident their dedication and passion will help Children’s continue to keep kids health a priority in our community.”

 The new Foundation board members and leaders will join current foundation board members:

 - Michael Richards, MD, Treasurer